 The connection spectrum is improved from the 500 MHz of WiFi 5 to a maximum of 1,200 MHz, and the possibility of configuring up to 14 additional 80 MHz channels or 7 channels of 160 MHz is added.

 Currently, it was only possible to configure up to 2 channels on 160 MHz.
-This translates into less congestion for the connection and more capacity to host simultaneously connected devices.
+This means less congestion for the connection and more capacity to host simultaneously connected devices.

 The latency of the standard is also reduced compared to WiFi 6 thanks to OFDMA technology.

 Does this mean that if your device does not have WiFi 6E but your router does, you will not be able to connect to the Internet?
-No, since the standard allows to continue using the 2.4 and 5 GHz bands.
-The consequence is that you will not be able to take advantage of the aforementioned maximum benefits of this standard.
-You'll have to take a close look to see if the next time you buy a device it comes with WiFi 6E built in.
+No, since the standard allows you to continue using the 2.4 and 5 GHz bands.
+The consequence is that you will not be able to take advantage of the maximum benefits of this standard already mentioned.
+You will have to look carefully if the next time you buy a device it comes with WiFi 6E built-in.